Quasiconformal deformation of the chordal Loewner driving function and first variation of the Loewner energy: Deformation of Weil--Petersson quasicircles

 \begin{df} The \emph{Loewner energy} of a Jordan curve $\g$ is

 where $(\l_t)_{t\in \m R}$ is the driving function of $\g$ described above.
-Theorem~\ref{thm:intro_equiv} shows that this energy does not depend on the parametrization of the curve (but we will not use this fact in our proof). \end{df} \begin{remark} From Remark~\ref{rem:loop-time-change}, for all $s <t$, the partial chordal Loewner energy of $\g[s,t]$ in the simply connected domain $\Chat \smallsetminus \g[-\infty,s]$ with prime ends $\g (s)$ and $\g (-\infty)$ is given by
+See also Lemma~\ref{lem:total-capacity}.
+Theorem~\ref{thm:intro_equiv} shows that this energy does not depend on the parametrization of the curve (but we will not use this fact in our proof). \end{df} The next corollary is immediate after Lemma~\ref{lem:loop-time-change}. \begin{cor} For all $s<t$, the partial chordal Loewner energy of $\g(s,t]$ in the simply connected domain $\Chat \smallsetminus \g[-\infty,s]$ is given by